ipdb/ipdb-tx-spec/docs/transactions/source/transactions/conditions.rst

 which is part of the Interledger Protocol (ILP).
 (It calls them "crypto-condition types.")
-The crypto-conditions spec includes other types, but the above two types are the only ones used by the IPDB Protocol.
+The crypto-conditions spec includes other types, but the above types are the only ones used (currently).

 .. note::

-   This version of the IPDB Protocol conforms to versions 02 and 03 of the crypto-conditions spec.
+   This version of the IPDB Transaction Spec conforms to versions 02 and 03 of the crypto-conditions spec.
 (The parts that it uses didn't change from version 02 to 03.)